-Students are encouraged to use backpacks to transport their school materials to and from school.
-Students who take their backpacks to class are to store them in such a way as to avoid blocking aisles or exits.
-Backpacks are not to be kept on the tops of desks/tables.
+Students are encouraged to use backpacks to transport their school materials to and from school; however, backpacks will not be permitted in the classroom.
+A small drawstring bag or a bag that can be hung on the back of a chair will be permitted in the classroom.
 Backpacks may not display any offensive or advertising graphics, pictures, stickers, or accessories.
 Modern trends in entertainment may often offend certain segments of the Christian community.
 Please be sensitive to those who refrain from supporting characters or themes from the entertainment industry.
-Such displays on backpacks may be innocent to some but a stumbling block to others.
-Also, students shall limit backpack attachments (such as key chains, clips, electronic devices, ties, etc.) to two items only.
-Excessive attachments cause safety, noise, and storage problems.